- Brooke Owens Fellow, Class of 2017

 - Mentor: Jenn Gustetic

-Morgan Irons received a B.S. in Environmental Science and Biology from Duke University.
-For much of her life, Morgan was interested in becoming an orthopedic surgeon, however, a research project guided by three Duke professors and by her father helped kindle Morgan's interest in space agriculture.
-She is now a double honors graduate of Duke University with Bachelor of Science Degrees in environmental science and biology and a minor in chemistry and the Founder and Chief Science Officer of the space and agricultural research startup Deep Space Ecology.
+For much of her life, Morgan was interested in becoming an orthopedic surgeon.
+However, while attending Duke University, she decided to pursue her passions for environmental science and space exploration.
+With the help of three Duke professors and her father, she developed an experiment to study plant, microorganism, and soil development in Martian Regolith Simulant, leading to the completion of a double honors thesis and the awarding of a patent.
+Morgan is now a graduate of Duke University with a Bachelor of Science in environmental science and biology and a minor in chemistry.
+She is also the Founder and Chief Science Officer of the space and agricultural business startup, Deep Space Ecology.

 As a Brooke Owens Fellow, Morgan worked at Avascent, performing market, technology, and provider landscape analyses in the small satellite industry, and presenting oral and written executive briefs to clients and Avascent’s CEO.